finbourne/lusid-findataex/src/Lusid.FinDataEx.Tests/Integration/README.md

 To prevent them from slowing down development, and from accidentally incurring unexpected costs, they have been separated into this folder

-They have also all been tagged with the 'Explicit' annotation, which means that they will not run unless specifically requested.
+They have also all been tagged with the 'Category("Unsafe")' annotation, which means that they will not run unless specifically requested.
 Note that the Test Runner in VS <4.0 will still run them due to an issue in test discovery (see https://github.com/nunit/nunit3-vs-adapter/issues/658)